Please ensure Javascript is enabled for purposes of website accessibility

 6 PM

-Doors open at 5:30 PM for a Member Happy Hour, and the program will begin at 6 PM.
-There will be a post-event discussion and reception.
+Doors open at 5:30 PM and the program will begin at 6 PM.
+There will be a post-event discussion online the week following the program.

 The “Big Beautiful Bill” dedicated over $170 billion to immigration and border enforcement.
 As immigration enforcement expands, questions grow around the balance between national security and human rights.
 Join APS and the 2026 Student Ambassadors for a conversation about detention centers, ICE operations, and the growth of federal power.
 Featuring experts and those most affected by current policy, this Civics Education Initiative student-designed discussion will examine where to draw the line between immigration enforcement and liberty.